 First Aid: What Causes Fainting and How to Treat It

-• Fainting, or syncope, is a brief loss of consciousness often due to a temporary disruption in blood flow to the brain, which can be triggered by various factors including dehydration, low blood sugar, sudden blood pressure drop, and emotional stress.
+• Fainting, or syncope, is a temporary loss of consciousness due to a disruption of blood flow to the brain.

 • Fainting can lead to injuries, heart arrhythmias, seizures, and hazards if it occurs while driving, so it's crucial to seek medical help if there are injuries, multiple fainting incidents, prolonged unconsciousness, or if certain symptoms accompany the fainting.